-In addition, evidence was relied upon showing that T and S had motive and opportunity to influence the deceased to execute a Will in T’s favour (and excluding Mrs R) when they discovered a number of lifetime gifts had been made to Mrs R by her parents to help her in times of financial difficulty.
-T and S’s clear view was that Mrs R had already had her inheritance.
+Mrs R’s said that the will was not valid due to T and S exercising undue influence over her mother.
+She said that T and S had motive and opportunity to influence the deceased to execute a will in T’s favour when they discovered a number of lifetime gifts had been made to Mrs R by her parents.
+T and S believed that Mrs R had already had received her inheritance.

 Lack of mental capacity

 Mrs R also believed that her mother lacked the testamentary capacity to execute the will due to deterioration in her mental capacity as a result of Alzheimer’s.
 She relied upon her mother’s MMSE (mini mental state examination) score that was 21/30 at the last test before the will was signed and had shown a pattern of decline.
 She also relied upon the fact that a court of protection form had been completed by her mother’s doctor stating that her capacity had been worsening.

 Inheritance Act claim

 Mrs R proceeded with a secondary claim under the Inheritance Act on the basis that she had need for financial provision from her mother’s estate.

 It was not necessary to commence court proceedings.
 We served a formal letter of claim on behalf of Mrs R with some settlement proposals.
 This resulted in the parties quickly achieving an out of court settlement.

 The parties agreed to payment of all legal costs out of the estate and then to split the remaining net estate three equal ways between Mrs R and her two brothers.